 Developmental psychology report

-In a small group, you will research a cultural group in Australia (this may be a religious, migrant or refugee group), or a group with particular needs relating to their oral condition, or a group for whom nutritional requirements may need to be specifically considered as a result of their age or medical condition.
-You are required to describe the considerations of nutritional intake applicable to this group and the relationship with, or impact on, oral health in class presentations.
+Working with an experienced academic, in a small group you will research a cultural group in Australia (this may be a religious, migrant or refugee group), or a group with particular needs relating to their oral condition, or a group for whom nutritional requirements may need to be specifically considered as a result of their age or medical condition.
+You are required to describe the considerations of nutritional intake applicable to this group and the relationship with, or impact on, oral health in conference-style class presentations.

 SubmissionInformation on submission process and requirements will be available through MyUni.